barek2k2/localize_multi_digit/README.md

   </code>
 </pre>

-Tell I18n your current language is Bangla and you can get your digit into bangla trsnalated
+Tell I18n that your current language is Bangla and you can get your digit into bangla trsnalated:
 <pre>
   <code>
     I18n.locale = :bn